szilard/ml-prod/README.md

 Unbiased evaluation with test set, cross validation (some algos have "early stoping" requiring a validation set)

-If you did hyperparameter tuning, that also needed a separate validation set
+If you did hyperparameter tuning, that also needed a separate validation set (or cross validation)

-The real world is non-stationary, also use a time gapped test set
+The real world is non-stationary, use a time gapped test set

 Diagnostics: distribution of probability scores, ROC curves etc.

-Also do evaluation using various business metrics (impact of model in business terms)
+Also do evaluation using relevant business metrics (impact of model in business terms)